-The chancellor announced that from April 2017 you’ll be able to have a Lifetime ISA if you’re aged between 18 and 40 and pay in £4,000 a year.
+From April 6th 2017 you’ll be able to have a Lifetime ISA if you’re aged between 18 and 40.
+You’ll be able to pay in £4,000 a year.
 How will it work and should you have one?

 Lifetime ISA – how will it work?

 The Lifetime ISA is similar to an ordinary ISA, but there are some extra rules and regulations.